 This country has an amazing natural diversity – from highland deserts and snow capped mountains to wast lowlands covered with tropical forest.
 Here are found all kinds of landmarks.
 Some landmarks are well known internationally, many (undeservedly) – not, and many still are waiting for their discovery.

 Lonely Planet Bolivia , our most comprehensive guide to Bolivia, is perfect for both exploring top sights and taking roads less travelled.

-The ultimate guide to discovering everything Bolivia has to offer, from the shimmering blue waters of Lake Titicaca to the blindingly white salt flats of the Salar de Uyuni, from the snow-capped peaks of the Andes to the verdant rain forests of the Amazon.
+The ultimate guide to discovering everything Bolivia has to offer, from the shimmering blue waters of Lake Titicaca to the blindingly white salt flats of the Salar de Uyuni, from the snow-capped peaks of the Andes to the verdant rain forest of the Amazon.